 - Advanced Care Unit offers 20 beds providing cardiac monitoring by a highly trained staff.
 Because cardiac care is vital for patients of all ages, our medical team is committed to treating all patients with the dedication and proficiency required for their physical needs.

-- Stroke rehabilitation treatment for physical and functional needs such as walking and swallowing is available at the Springs Rehabilitation and Occupational Medicine Center.
+- Stroke rehabilitation treatment for physical and functional needs such as walking and swallowing is available at the Springs Occupational Medicine Center.

 - Home Health Services reaches out to those who need nursing care, rehabilitation and/or therapy-all provided in the comfort of familiar surroundings.
 Home health care is a skilled, personalized service provided to patients of all ages in their place of residence, including assisted living or group home settings.